luojilab/DataReporter/README.md

 */
 + (void)UploadFailed:(void *)nativeReporter
                  key:(NSInteger)key;
 The method is called after the report fails, and the method is called after the data fails to be reported through the network.
 Notify Reporter data report failure

 /**
-* Start reporting thread After setting the relevant parameters, execute it once.
-*
-* @param nativeReporter The value returned by makeReporter */
-+ (void)Start:(void *)nativeReporter;
-The method is to start reporting threads.
-After creating the instance, set the corresponding parameters and call

-/**
-* Set the number of data to be reported in a single time, and call it before start *
-* @param nativeReporter The value returned by makeReporter
-* @param itemSize          Number of data reported at one time */
-+ (void)SetUploadItemSize:(void *)nativeReporter
-                 itemSize:(NSUInteger)itemSize;
-The method is to set the amount of data reported once, for example, set to 5, which is that the data sent by the reporting interface is spit out every 5 times.
-This method can not be called, the default value is 5

-/**
-* Set the maximum size limit of the cache file single file, the default value is 10k *
-* @param nativeReporter The value returned by makeReporter
-* @param fileMaxSize    Cache file maximum size
-*/
-+ (void)SetFileMaxSize:(void *)nativeReporter
-           fileMaxSize:(NSUInteger)fileMaxSize;
-This method is to set the cache file single file size limit, can not be called, the default value is 10k

-/**
-* Wake up the report, call when the network status is good or other wake up scene call *
-* @param nativeReporter The value returned by makeReporter */
-+ (void)ReaWaken:(void *)nativeReporter;
-After the network is unavailable or other scenarios cause the network to fail, the method is called after the network is restored, and the logic is triggered again.

-/**
 * Release the report instance, other methods can not be called after release